I’ve had some less than optimal horse show performances before but this one takes the prize.

 By now, because the over fences classes were first, I was looking forward to popping over a few practice fences to make certain we were truly ready for our classes.
 And that’s where the trouble began.
 As we walked away from the barn she began to call out to my friend’s horse.

 If you follow my blog you know that my horse lives alone.
 Except for a brief period, it has always been this way.
 She doesn’t seem to mind it and in fact has never really shown an affinity for other horses that is, except for my friend’s horse Jake.
 She, for all intents and purposes, appears to be truly, madly, and deeply in LOVE Jake.
-She is visibly perkier when my friend brings Jake up to our farm for a trail ride or when we make plans to meet and ride together.
-My friend and I joke that Sally feels she and Jake are married.
+She is visibly perkier when my friend brings Jake up to our farm for a trail ride or when travel off the farm to meet and ride together.
+My friend and I joke that Sally that feels she and Jake are married.

 While we ride alone often and have attended shows alone in the past without issue last year, at the same show, she began to demonstrate insecurity when she was away from my friend’s horse.
 Luckily, we were able to work our way through it and went on to have a nice show.
 Little did I know; this year was to be very different.

 From the moment, we entered the arena she became unmanageable.
-Try as I might, the entire way around the arena she bucked, jumped, and spun.
+Try as I might with my attempts to refocus her attention, the entire way around the arena she bucked, jumped, and spun.
 I considered scratching our classes.
 While I managed to maintain my seat, there was no way I was going to attempt to negotiate a course of fences in her current frame of mind.
 My normally calm, sane, treasure of a horse was having a meltdown.

 As I considered what to do, I knew that although I didn’t want to reward her bad behavior I also didn’t want to attempt to fix it at a horse show.
 Her behavior was not only distracting for her and for me, it was also distracting for others.
 Reluctantly, I asked my friend to bring up her horse so that he could be nearby and hopefully settle her nerves.
 Only…having him nearby didn’t work.
 Her bad behavior continued.
+I investigated a physical cause and came up empty handed.
 Something clearly, whether it saved the day or not, would have to be done.

-I walked back the barn and retrieved the lunge line and whip and headed back to the outdoor warm up arena to commandeer a corner.
+I walked back the barn and retrieved the longe line and headed back to the outdoor warm up arena to commandeer a corner.
 I had serious reservations.
-The use of a lunge line hasn’t been the answer to any issues she has had in the past.
+The use of a longe line hasn’t been the answer to any issues she has had in the past.
 If a horse could exhibit dislike for something surely this was it.
 After outfitting her I sent her out on the line, sans Jake.
 True to form, at first it didn’t go well at all.

 She bucked.
 She kicked out.
 She ran big circles and small ones.
 She threw her head in the air and shook it.
 She raced full tilt on the end of the line.
+A bystander and fellow competitor called her sassy.
 In short, things got western.
 It was exhausting to control and it was exhausting to watch.

 She worked up a lather between her hind legs.
 Her beautiful coat that I had worked so hard to wash and groom to a glossy shine for the show grew dark with sweat.
 She kept going.
 We changed direction and she kept going.
 Unkind words filled my thoughts as she jerked away at the end of the line.

 After what seemed like an eternity spent in a whirling vortex of arena dust that collected on both of us, she stopped.
-I took off the lunge line off and carried it and the whip outside the arena.
+I took off the longe line off and carried it outside the arena.
 I got back on.
 Sometimes, I guess, you just have to work these things out of your system.

 Once back on I put her through her paces.
 She was far from perfect but I was able to get some solid work out of her and successfully negotiate some warm up fences.
 Despite the odds, I decided to show as planned.
 So far though, her appearance wasn’t the only casualty.
 My show clothes were a sweaty disaster.
 My polished black field boots a dusty mess.